 During construction, the existing path between the AFP building and the ITB will be severed.
-During detailed design, a new pedestrian connection between the AFP building and the ITB will be considered.
+To ensure pedestrian connectivity between these two buildings during construction, a new pedestrian connection will be constructed at the southern end of the project footprint (See Appendix B).
 Passenger access to and from the AirTrain platforms will be unaffected by the construction or operation of the proposed development.